 Q: I understand the Castle is having some renovation work done.
 Will renovation work affect guests and what changes will take place over the next year or so?

 A: Historically we averaged £300,000 a year on renovation work and adding new en-suites and function rooms at the rate of three or four a year.
-With the economic downturn this has reduced considerably and we are not always keeping up with routine maintenance tasks let alone new renovation projects.
-External work is done during the week in the summer and internal work is done mainly in the slow winter periods when we are not busy with functions.
+With the economic downturn post 2008 this work slowed down and we are not always keeping up with routine maintenance tasks let alone new renovation projects.
+External work is done during the week in the summer and internal work is done mainly in January when we are not busy with functions.

 The following 8 projects should be completed within the next 12 - 18 months: